aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/image/_index.md

 }
 ```

-## **Add Images as EMF in Slides**
+## **Adding Images as EMF in Slides**
-Aspose.Slides for .NET provides a facility that generates EMF image of excel sheet and add the image as EMF in slides with the help of Aspose.Cells.
-The sample code is implemented in the example given below.
+Aspose.Slides for .NET allows you to generate EMF images from excel sheets and add the images as EMF in slides with Aspose.Cells.

+This sample code shows you how to perform the described task:

 ``` csharp
 using (Workbook book = new Workbook(dataDir + "chart.xlsx"))